levelopers/comp2406/express_food2Fork/README.md

 ### instruction

-     1.download myApp file
+     1.download and extract myApp.zip file

-     2.open command in "myApp" directory type : ( if you have already installed npm globally) npm install
+     2.open command in "./myApp" directory type : ( if you have already installed npm globally) npm install
          npm start